astromatic/visiomatic/doc/_sources/setup.rst.txt

   The default value is `97%`, balancing quality and bandwidth requirements.

 :param:`tile_size` `shape`
-  Specify the shape of image tiles used for processing, in pixels.
+  Specify the shape of image tiles used for processing, in pixels (between 1 and 4096 per axis).
   Note that the vertical size comes first, following the Python convention for image arrays.
   The default tile size is :param:`256,256`.